 - CONTRACT.
-Placement of an order of any Merchandise (as defined below) from Pearson Education, Inc. or any of its affiliates (collectively, "Pearson”) by you (hereinafter “Purchaser”) shall constitute agreement to all these terms and conditions (the “Terms”) which also appear on our invoices.
-These Terms constitute the sole agreement between Pearson and Purchaser relating to your purchase of our Merchandise, except for specific terms and conditions published by Pearson and agreements, amendments or waivers agreed to in writing by the party against whom they are to be enforced.
+Placement of an order of any Pearson Product (as defined below) from Pearson Education, Inc. or any of its affiliates (collectively, "Pearson”) by you (hereinafter “Purchaser”) shall constitute agreement to all these terms and conditions (the “Terms”) which also appear on our invoices.
+Pearson may periodically update these Terms, and the Terms that are in place at the time of your purchase shall apply.
+These Terms constitute the sole agreement between Pearson and Purchaser relating to your purchase of our Pearson Products, except for specific terms and conditions published by Pearson and agreements, amendments or waivers agreed to in writing by the party against whom they are to be enforced.
 Any contrary or inconsistent terms appearing on purchase orders, acknowledgments, online agreements or click-throughs or other documents of Purchaser shall not be binding on Pearson.

 - PURCHASE ORDER.
-Orders for Merchandise are subject to acceptance and availability.
+Orders for Pearson Products are subject to acceptance and availability.

 - RISK OF LOSS.
-Notwithstanding anything else stated in these terms, including Appendices, risk of loss passes to Purchaser upon shipment of the Merchandise by Pearson from Pearson’s warehouse (i.e., FOB Origin/Pearson’s dock).
+Notwithstanding anything else stated in these terms, including Appendices, risk of loss passes to Purchaser upon shipment of the Pearson Products by Pearson from Pearson’s warehouse (i.e., FOB Origin/Pearson’s dock).

 - BROKERED INFORMATION.
 Purchasers who use information obtained from Information Brokers should be aware that Pearson stands behind only product information that is issued directly from Pearson.
 Purchasers who themselves act as Information Brokers and reformat or process Pearson product information should acknowledge to their customers and to Pearson that they have reformatted or processed the original data.

 - REJECTION.
-Purchaser may, immediately on receipt of the Merchandise, reject and return prepaid to Pearson, and at Purchaser's risk, any Merchandise that is defective, or that violates any law, regulation, or court or administrative order, or infringes any patent, trademark, copyright or other right.
-Pearson will reimburse Purchaser for the documented actual transportation charges for return of any such Merchandise.
+Purchaser may, immediately on receipt of the Pearson Products, reject and return prepaid to Pearson, and at Purchaser's risk, any Pearson Products that are defective, or that violate any law, regulation, or court or administrative order, or infringes any patent, trademark, copyright or other right.
+Pearson will reimburse Purchaser for the documented actual transportation charges for return of any such Pearson Product.

 - RETURNS.
-See attached Appendix A “Pearson Higher Education Physical Products Returns Policy”.
+See attached Appendix A “Pearson US Higher Education Products Returns Policy”.

 - RECALLS.
-In the event the Merchandise is the subject of a recall by Pearson, Pearson shall be responsible only for (a) at Pearson's election, supplying Purchaser with corrected versions of the recalled Merchandise in a quantity equal to the quantity recalled or reimbursing Purchaser for the costs paid by Purchaser to Pearson for such Merchandise, and (b) reimbursing Purchaser for all out-of-pocket expenses actually incurred and documented by Purchaser in connection with returning the recalled Merchandise to Pearson, or, at Pearson's election, destroying it in the field and providing Pearson with certification as to such destruction.
+In the event the Pearson Product is the subject of a recall by Pearson, Pearson shall be responsible only for (a) at Pearson's election, supplying Purchaser with corrected versions of the recalled Pearson Product in a quantity equal to the quantity recalled or reimbursing Purchaser for the costs paid by Purchaser to Pearson for such Pearson Product, and (b) reimbursing Purchaser for all out-of-pocket expenses actually incurred and documented by Purchaser in connection with returning the recalled Pearson Product to Pearson, or, at Pearson's election, destroying it in the field and providing Pearson with certification as to such destruction.

 - TAXES.
 Pearson is required to collect applicable sales/use or similar taxes from Purchasers in every state.
-If Purchaser is tax-exempt, Purchaser shall provide Pearson with a valid tax exemption certificate (which may be, where appropriate, a duly executed resale certificate indicating that Merchandise is for resale) listing Purchaser's sales tax registration number for each state where Merchandise will be delivered.
-Pearson shall have no liability for any tax required to be billed, collected and/or remitted by Purchaser as a result of sales of Merchandise to, or made by, Purchaser, and Purchaser shall defend, indemnify and hold harmless Pearson against all losses, penalties, interest and expense (including reasonable attorneys' fees) arising out of any claims relating to such liability for taxes.
+If Purchaser is tax-exempt, Purchaser shall provide Pearson with a valid tax exemption certificate (which may be, where appropriate, a duly executed resale certificate indicating that Pearson Products are for resale) listing Purchaser's sales tax registration number for each state where Pearson Products will be delivered.
+Pearson shall have no liability for any tax required to be billed, collected and/or remitted by Purchaser as a result of sales of Pearson Products to, or made by, Purchaser, and Purchaser shall defend, indemnify and hold harmless Pearson against all losses, penalties, interest and expense (including reasonable attorneys' fees) arising out of any claims relating to such liability for taxes.

 - FORCE MAJEURE.
 Except with respect to payments due Pearson, neither party shall be deemed in default of its obligations to the other party to the extent that performance of its obligations or attempts to cure any breach are delayed or prevented by reason of any act of God, fire, natural disaster, accident, riots, acts of government, shortage of materials and supplies, or any other cause beyond the reasonable control of such party; provided, that the party interfered with gives the other party written notice thereof within 10 working days of any such event or occurrence.

 - COMPLIANCE WITH LAWS AND REGULATIONS.
-Pearson and Purchaser each shall comply with all laws and regulations applicable to the sale and purchase of the Merchandise, respectively.
+Pearson and Purchaser each shall comply with all laws and regulations applicable to the sale and purchase of the Pearson Products, respectively.

 - HOLD HARMLESS.
-Purchaser shall indemnify and hold Pearson harmless from and against any and all loss, damage, cost, charge or expense, including reasonable attorneys' fees and court costs, which Pearson incurs in connection with Purchaser’s distribution, resale or promotion of the Merchandise, or which Pearson may suffer or sustain on account of injury to, or death of, any persons, or damage to or loss of property arising out of the performance of these Terms by Purchaser, its employees, agents or representatives.
+Purchaser shall indemnify and hold Pearson harmless from and against any and all loss, damage, cost, charge or expense, including reasonable attorneys' fees and court costs, which Pearson incurs in connection with Purchaser’s distribution, resale, or promotion of the Pearson Products, or which Pearson may suffer or sustain on account of injury to, or death of, any persons, or damage to or loss of property arising out of the performance of these Terms by Purchaser, its employees, agents or representatives.

 - EQUAL OPPORTUNITY CLAUSE.
 Pursuant to Presidential Executive Order 11246, as amended by Presidential Executive Order 11375, the Vietnam Era Veterans' Readjustment Act of 1974 and the Rehabilitation Act of 1973 as amended, Pearson does not and Purchaser shall not engage in any discriminatory practices against individuals based on their status as protected veterans or individuals with disabilities, or based on race, color, religion, sex, sexual orientation, gender identity or national origin.
 Moreover, these regulations require that covered prime contractors and subcontractors take affirmative action to employ and advance in employment individuals without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or veteran status.
 To the degree they are applicable, the following provisions are incorporated herein by reference and are binding upon Pearson and Purchaser as if set forth fully at length herein: 41 CFR 60-1.4; 41 CFR 60-250.4, 41 CFR 300.5(a), 41 CFR 60-741.4, and 41 CFR 741.5(a).